TME 65: Why Do Blood Banks Irradiate Donated Blood? A Life-Saving Procedure You Should Know About

 What Are the Components of Blood?

-Blood is made up of four key components:
+Blood consists of four vital components:

-White Blood Cells (WBCs) – Fight infections.
+White Blood Cells (WBCs) – They fight infections.

 Part of the immune system.

-Platelets – Help blood clot.
+Platelets – They help blood clot.

 Why Are White Blood Cells Troublesome in Donated Blood?